bigchaindb/coalaip-http-api/README.md

 ID instead.

-In the case of the returned Work and Copyright, their `@id`s are slightly inconvenient to process as they live under a different base URL (`/work` and `/right`, respectively).
-You should strip away the leading pathes to use just the persisted IDs of these entities.
+In the case of the returned Work and Copyright, their `@id`s are slightly inconvenient to process as they live under a different base URL (`/works` and `/rights`, respectively).
+You should strip away the leading paths to use just the persisted IDs of these entities.

 Note that in the future, we also plan to replace the JSON-LD linking structure